Harrison family of Virginia: Danville's "Pass-It-On Club" and the tobacco men

+They grew up in Amelia County, Virginia, at another family homestead called the Wigwam.
+William Henry established a school for boys at the Wigwam, named the Amelia Academy, which prepared them for entrance to the University of Virginia.
+He was assisted in the effort by university board member John Hartwell Cocke, for whom he named his son, and Sarah’s father, John Hartwell Harrison (1839–1908).
+Her mother was Anna Mayo nee’ Carrington, a daughter of Isaac Coles Carrington of "Sylvan" in Charlotte County.

 In 1920, Sarah created the "Pass-It-On Club" in Danville, Va., as a ministry to facilitate Sunday church attendance by out-of-town salesmen.
-The duldrums of these men, stuck for a day in a strange town, came to her attention one Sunday as she entered a hotel lobby for a ladies group lunch.
+The doldrums of these men, stuck for a day in a strange town, came to her attention one Sunday as she entered a hotel lobby for a ladies group lunch.
 Leaving the hotel, Harrison paused and asked one of the men, "Do you all ever attend church on your visits here?"
 The man said no such invitation had ever been extended to him in his eight years of travel across the country.
 She decided to make a plan to remedy that.

 Harrison related that, "I went to several of my friends and asked them for their advice and help.
 Many of those I consulted said my plan was very fine, but that it wouldn't work out.
 'Those men don't want to go to church.
 They will laugh you out of the hotel when you ask them,' they told me.
 But I had confidence in the men, and in my plan of attack."
 Soon, with some admitted trepidation, she appeared on a Sunday in the hotel lobby.
-"Before I knew what had happened, every man in the lobby — there were 11 in all — was in one of the cars I had commandeered, and we were off to the church.”
-When we filed into the church that night, all eyes were upon us; but I didn’t mind the neighbors thinking I was a little crazy.
+"Before I knew what had happened, every man in the lobby — there were 11 in all — was in one of the cars I had commandeered, and we were off to the church."
+When we filed into the church that night, all eyes were upon us; but I didn't mind the neighbors thinking I was a little crazy.
 And what a joy, as some of those men had not seen a hymn book in years."
 The church service was followed by a social hour with refreshments with Harrison and her friends at her home.